rickubo/conversation_demo/README.md

 # conversation_demo
-for anyone quick deploy a bluemix watson conversation demo with node-red integrated with facebook messenger
+for anyone quick deploy a bluemix watson conversation demo with node-red at bluemix integrated into facebook messenger

 # about
 this document is focused to anyone, independent of the technical skills, quickly deploy his own watson conversations demo.